iddocohen/velocloud_and_vra8/VCE/02_provision_VCE_and_create_on_VCO/blueprint/README.md

     ...
 ```

+to make it more dynmaic and flexible to use.

 #### ImageRef

 `imageRef` property is used to tell vRA8 from where to get the OVA image from.
 In my case, I used a HTTP server location but it could be changed to a local image within vRA8 itself (no HTTP or FTP is needed).